 Our undergraduate electrical engineering (EE) program is best known by its small-classes, project-oriented courses, friendly and caring faculty, student-centered research projects, and its commitment to prepare its diverse student population for immediate employment after graduation.

 The Department offers a minor program in EE to provide an opportunity to any non-EE major student interested in gaining ability and training in the field of Electrical Engineering.
 Students interested in receiving a minor in Electrical Engineering require 10 units to 43 units depending upon the student's major field of study and the units available as free electives in the major that can be used by the EE minor program.

-The Master of Science degree in Computer and Engineering Science (MS-CES) is unique in interconnecting electrical engineering hardware and computer software.
+The Master of Science degree in Electrical & Computer Engineering (MS-ECE) is unique in interconnecting electrical engineering hardware and computer software.
 The 32-unit curriculum blends relevant academic coursework with practical engineering experience and is designed for professionals holding bachelor degrees in diverse fields of engineering and relevant areas of sciences who desire to further their high-technology career paths.
 The program is recognized as a professional Science Masters (PSM) program by the Council of Graduate Schools.